Ravincroft's Retribution - 1. Leaving Home

 ‘Here, you must be thirsty after that little ordeal.’
 Al handed Ren a clean skin bottle of liquid.
 ‘It’s iced tea.
 My brew, hope you like it.’

+‘Thanks.
+I hope the joey comes through.’
 Ren picked up his pillow and brushed off the dirt.
 All three piled back into the Ute and continued to Ren’s place.

 The friends plonked several packed boxes randomly around the large kitchen-family area.
-Lia plugged in the microwave and re-heated the pizza.
+Lia plugged in the microwave and reheated the pizza.
 They sat around eating pizza and chatting.

 ‘So, Lia, how do you think your interview went the other day?’
 Jayden asked.